Generalization of Ramanujan's formula for sums of half-integer powers of consecutive integers via formal Bernoulli series: Proof of Theorem

 where $U_{m-1}(\sqrt{n+1})$ and $\frac{T_m(\sqrt{n+1})}{\sqrt{n+1}}$ represent polynomials in $n$, with the following generating functions:

 \end{lemma}

 \begin{proof} Let us introduce a parameter $\beta$ such that $\sqrt{n}=\sinh(\beta)$.
 Then $\sqrt{n+1}=\cosh(\beta)$ and

 It remains to note that $\frac{T_m(z)}z$ and $U_{m-1}(z)$ are polynomials in $z^2$.
-The generating functions for $T_m(\sqrt{n+1})$ and $U_{m-1}(\sqrt{n})$ are easily obtained as bisections of the generating functions for Chebyshev polynomials (e.g., see \cite[formulae 18.12.8 and 18.12.10]{DLMF}). \end{proof}
+The generating functions for $T_m(\sqrt{n+1})$ and $U_{m-1}(\sqrt{n})$ are easily obtained from the odd parts of the generating functions for Chebyshev polynomials (e.g., see \cite[formulae 18.12.8 and 18.12.10]{DLMF}). \end{proof}

 Generalizing Ramanujan's function $\phi_1(n)$ given by \eqref{phi1} for an odd positive integer $k$, we define

 The definition \eqref{Ck} implies that $\phi_k(1) = 0$.
 Then, using Lemma~\ref{lem:sqrt_power_m} and $A^k_1=0$ (Theorem~\ref{th:gf_A_2}), we have